tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"product_type":"Database and Storage",
-		"fun_description":"Cloud Redis adjust the settlement cycle to 1 hour Pay By Configuration billing resource", "id":97,
+		"fun_description":"Cloud Redis adjust the settlement cycle to 1 hour according to the configured billing resource", "id":97,
 		"fun_introduce":"Cloud Redis adjust the settlement cycle to 1 hour according to the configured billing resource", "product_name":"Redis",